 - Drowsy driving.

 How long do you have to file an intersection car accident claim in San Diego?
 Under California law, the statute of limitations for a car accident claim is two years.
-As such, you must file your lawsuit within two years from the date of the accident in order to remain eligible for compensation.Contact an Intersection Accident Lawyer
+As such, you must file your lawsuit within two years from the date of the accident in order to remain eligible for compensation.Contact a Car Accident Attorney

-If you or a loved one recently sustained serious injuries in an intersection accident in North County, an experienced North County intersection accident lawyer can help with your case.
+If you or a loved one recently sustained serious injuries in an intersection accident in North County, an experienced car accident lawyer can help with your case.
 Contact the Walton Law Firm for a free and confidential consultation to get started on your case.